HerbGardening.com, your source for herb growing information!

 Soil Requirements

-Well drained, fertile and rich in humus.
+Chives prefers soil that is well drained, fertile and rich in humus.

 Alternative Growing Media